 Effective September 1, 2005, the Company's wholly owned subsidiaries within the European segment no longer operate as branch offices to the Company, but operate under a functional currency different from that of the Company.
-The financial statements of these foreign subsidiaries are remeasured into United States ("U.S.") dollars using period-end rates of exchange for assets and liabilities, and average rates for the period for revenues and expenses.
-Translation gains (losses) that arise from remeasuring assets and liabilities of foreign operations are recorded in accumulated other comprehensive income (loss) as a component of stockholders' equity, as required by SFAS No. 52, Foreign Currency Translation.
+The financial statements of these foreign subsidiaries are translated into United States ("U.S.") dollars using period-end rates of exchange for assets and liabilities, and average rates for the period for revenues and expenses.
+Translation gains (losses) that arise from translating assets and liabilities of foreign operations are recorded in accumulated other comprehensive income (loss) as a component of stockholders' equity, as required by SFAS No. 52, Foreign Currency Translation.

 The Company's primary foreign currency exchange exposures are related to those wholly owned subsidiaries that have non-dollar denominated revenues billed and expenses recorded in the Euro, British Pound Sterling and Yen.
-During the three and six months ended February 28, 2006, the Company's net foreign currency exposure relating to those revenues billed and expenses recorded in non-dollar denominated currencies was approximately \$3.8 million and \$7.4 million, respectively.
+During the three and nine months ended May 31, 2006, the Company's expenses recorded in non-dollar denominated currencies exceeded revenues billed in non-dollar denominated currencies by approximately \$4.7 million and \$10.9 million, respectively.
 Historically, the impact of foreign currency fluctuations on the Company's results of operations has not been material.
 The Company does not utilize any hedging instruments to limit specific currency risks related to foreign currency-denominated transactions.